False or misleading statements by Donald Trump: "Two weeks"

 Analysts have noted Trump's frequent use of a time limit of "two weeks" for taking action, a deadline which does usually not come to fruition.
 He has used such a time period in statements about Ukraine and Russia, Iran, and tariffs.
 The habit has been observed since Trump's first term, and has originated video compilations of the phrase, pronounced in multiple circumstances.

-Jen Psaki criticised "a number of the nation's largest newspapers" for having taken "the words of the Trump administration at face value and spit them right back out to the American public without context, without much of anything", because "'I'll get to it in two weeks' is one of Donald Trump's absolute favorite tactics.
+Jen Psaki criticised "a number of the nation's largest newspapers" for having taken "the words of the Trump administration at face value and spit them right back out to the American public without context, without much of anything", because I'll get to it in two weeks' is one of Donald Trump's absolute favorite tactics.
 He literally uses it all the time (...)
 And honestly, it's a bit maddening that this tactic can still spark headlines."
 Sam Stein of The Bulwark noted that the "two weeks" time frame is also incorporated in some of Trump's executive orders, in which he gave states and agencies 14 days to "get things done."

 This tendency of Trump to set "two weeks" deadlines and not fulfill them led the media to link the phrase to the TACO acronym.

 Trump's use of "two weeks" in the days leading up to the strikes on Iran was characterized by retired Brigadier General John Teichert as the President being "very intentional about being ambiguous".
 The Atlantic called it a "smoke screen", and Jonathan Lemire characterized it as a "deliberate feint."

 The Hindustan Times noted that in 2002 Trump had appeared in a movie called Two Weeks Notice.

+"Sir" and "crying men" stories

+Media and fact checkers (specifically, Daniel Dale) describe Trump's "sir" stories as a specific sign for unverifiable or demonstrably false anecdotes, which many times develop as follows: a "big, strong, tough" man (such as military officers, blue-collar workers, or chief executive officers; people who supposedly never cry) approaches Trump, calls him "sir" with tears in his eyes, and expresses profound gratitude for a policy or action.
+Occasionally, Trump has used crying as a "weapon of shame" against political adversaries.
+Media and late-night shows have produced compilations and parodies of "sir" and "crying men" stories.

+Examples of debunked "sir" and "crying men" stories are: